 with $H$ a bounded operator in $L^2.$ The assumption on $g$ shows

 and thus we can write

 which yields the desired estimate for $g^w$.
 The estimate for $g(v,D_v)$ is similar, since $g(v,D_v)=\inner{J^{-1/2}g}^w$ with $J^{-1/2}g$ belonging to the same symbol class as $g$.
 We have obtained the desired estimate in Corollary \ref{teccor}.
-The proof is completed. \fin
+The proof is complete. \fin

-We will apply the preceding lemma to specific pseudodifferential operators:
+We will apply the preceding lemma to specific pseudo-differential operators: